Skip to main content

 • query - The query parameters of the request.

-• headers - Request headers defined in the contract (merged and overridden with baseHeaders in the client)
+• headers - Request headers defined in the contract (merged and overrides any baseHeaders defined in the client)

 • extraHeaders - If you want to pass headers not defined in the contract